Taxi fares and service areas

 The Department of Transport and Main Roads determines maximum fares for taxi services in Queensland under section 91ZR of the Transport Operations (Passenger Transport) Act 1994 and publishes the maximum fares in the Queensland Government Gazette—No. 42, 30 June 2023 pages 336-338.

 Maximum fares do not apply for all other personalised transport services that are booked.
 Booked hire services include booked taxi services, limousine and ride-booking services.
 A fare estimate (in Australian dollars) must be provided prior to the journey commencing, or the fare agreed to upfront.

-Passenger Fares (Taxis) south-east Queensland apply to metered taxi service areas in south-east Queensland, which include Brisbane, Ipswich, Gold Coast, Sunshine Coast, Redcliffe, Beaudesert, Bribie Island, Mount Tambourine, Laidley and Beerwah.
+- Apply to metered taxis operating in South East Queensland and includes the taxi service areas of: Brisbane, Ipswich, Gold Coast, Sunshine Coast, Redcliffe, Beaudesert, Bribie Island, Mount Tambourine, Laidley and Beerwah.

 For more information about the application of maximum fares, refer to the Fact Sheet—Application of Taxi Fares—Queensland Taxi Fare Structure Maximum Fares Notice.